 Samuel had consulted all the experts, took none of their advice and set off on the challenge of a lifetime.
 He made a promise and was determined to keep it!

 Since completing his journey, Samuel has taken to the stage providing keynote addresses about his journey and his sister's plight.
 Together with his sister Connie, Samuel became a published author, with their book titled Love Your Sister going on to be nominated for Best Biography at the ABIA Awards.

 Samuel has also become a popular MC for corporate and charity events.

 Four years after hopping off the unicycle for the second time, the Love Your Sister organisation is going strong.
-Having achieved all the goals they set out to achieve and so many more, Samuel continues to raise the bar and has set himself another challenge – to raise $10million for research.
-He is now well on his way, having already raised over $7million dollars.
+Having achieved all the goals they set out to achieve and so many more, including raising $10million for research, Samuel continues to raise the bar and set himself other challenges.
 Samuel won’t stop raising awareness until cancer is vanquished.